 As part of it’s Consultancy Service, RECOOP can work with prisons to develop and provide bespoke Direct Services for older prisoners.

-Examples of some of our current Direct Services:
+Example of our current Direct Services:

 “Lobster Pot” Model

-- Day Care Centre, delivered by RECOOP Staff.
+- Day Care Centre, delivered by RECOOP staff

-- Open 5 days a week to the older population.
+- Open 5 days a week to the older population

-- Primary function to facilitate resettlement of older prisoners.
+- Primary function to facilitate resettlement of older prisoners

 - Focussing on the pathways: addressing attitudes, thinking and behaviour, accommodation, drugs and alcohol, children and families, health, education, training and employment and finance, benefit and debt.

-- The team were instrumental in developing the End of Life Care provision.
+- The team were instrumental in developing the End of Life Care provision

 - Age Specific Personal Plans & Support delivered in conjunction with Personal Officers.